 Most water fountains have been retrofitted with water bottle fillers.
 Those without them will be closed.

 Other signs will serve as physical distancing reminders.
-Click here to see a sample of our signs.

 Developing a timeline to determine when the person who tested positive for COVID-19 started experiencing symptoms to accurately calculate the 48-hour period before the person began to experience COVID-19 symptoms.